Blow-up dynamics for smooth finite energy radial data solutions to the self-dual Chern-Simons-Schr\"odinger equation: Introduction

-so that $\epsilon$ satisfies certain orthogonality conditions.
-Here the main novelty is to use $\epsilon_{1}$ and $\epsilon_{2}$ that are defined via higher order (nonlinearly) conjugated variables.
-Although $\epsilon_{1}\approx L_{Q}\epsilon$ and $\epsilon_{2}\approx A_{Q}L_{Q}\epsilon$ at the leading order, $\epsilon_{1}$ and $\epsilon_{2}$ are defined in a nonlinear fashion.
+so that $\eps$ satisfies certain orthogonality conditions.
+The main novelty is to study the dynamics of $\eps_{1}$ and $\eps_{2}$ that are defined via higher order (nonlinearly) conjugated variables.
+Although $\eps_{1}\approx L_{Q}\eps$ and $\eps_{2}\approx A_{Q}L_{Q}\eps$ at the leading order, $\eps_{1}$ and $\eps_{2}$ are defined in a nonlinear fashion.
 We call them \emph{nonlinear adapted derivatives}.
-Linear adapted derivatives such as $L_{Q}\epsilon$ and $A_{Q}L_{Q}\epsilon$ were used in \cite{KimKwon2020arXiv}, whose idea goes back to the works \cite{RaphaelRodnianski2012Publ.Math.,MerleRaphaelRodnianski2013InventMath,MerleRaphaelRodnianski2015CambJMath,Collot2018MemAMS}.
-Here, by using nonlinear adapted derivatives, the error terms arising in $\epsilon_{1}$ and $\epsilon_{2}$ equations are significantly simplified than the ones obtained by linear adapted derivatives.
-As we will see in Section~\ref{subsec:Energy-estimate}, the equation of $\epsilon_{2}$ contains only a few error terms of critical size, which simplifies the energy estimates as well as the Morawetz corrections.
+Linear adapted derivatives such as $L_{Q}\eps$ and $A_{Q}L_{Q}\eps$ were used in \cite{KimKwon2020arXiv}, whose idea goes back to the works \cite{RaphaelRodnianski2012Publ.Math.,MerleRaphaelRodnianski2013InventMath,MerleRaphaelRodnianski2015CambJMath,Collot2018MemAMS}.
+Here, by using nonlinear adapted derivatives, the error terms arising in $\eps_{1}$ and $\eps_{2}$ equations are significantly simplified compared to the ones obtained by linear adapted derivatives.
+As we will see in Section~\ref{subsec:Energy-estimate}, the equation of $\eps_{2}$ contains only a few error terms of critical size, which simplifies the energy estimates as well as the Morawetz corrections.

-To fix the modulation parameters $\lambda,\gamma,b,\eta$, we impose four orthogonality conditions.
-We make a non-standard choice: we impose two orthogonality conditions on $\epsilon$, and two on $\epsilon_{1}$.
-The first two are used to detect the modulation equations of $\lambda$ and $\gamma$; and the other two are used to detect the modulation equations of $b$ and $\eta$.
-For the latter, we can take advantages from the degeneracy in the $\epsilon_{1}$-equation.
-In this way, the roles of $\epsilon$ and $\epsilon_{1}$-equations are to detect the modulation laws.
+The roles of $\eps$ and $\eps_{1}$-equations are to detect the modulation laws.
+We fix the modulation parameters $\lmb,\gmm,b,\eta$ by imposing four orthogonality conditions.
+We make a non-standard choice: we impose two orthogonality conditions on $\eps$, and two on $\eps_{1}$.
+The first two are used to detect the modulation equations of $\lmb$ and $\gmm$; and the other two are used to detect the modulation equations of $b$ and $\eta$.
+For the latter, we can take advantage from the degeneracy $P_{1}=O(b)$ so that the $\eps_{1}$-equation is essentially decoupled from the modulation equations of $\lmb$ and $\gmm$.